top of page

 Elders and Youth and the American Indian Institute.

-The Traditional Circle of Indian Elders and Youth is composed of grassroots
+The Traditional Circle of Indian Elders and Youth became composed of grassroots

 spiritual leaders from Indian nations throughout North America.
 Structured in

-the ancestral way, the Circle is open to all traditional Indian people.
-It serves as
+the ancestral way, this circle opened to all traditional Indian people as

 a living repository of indigenous wisdom and values.
-Its focus is exclusively
+Its focus perpetuated

-looks to the American Indian Institute to help find ways to implement possible
+The American Indian Institute helps find ways to implement possible

 Accomplishments of the Two Circles Working Together